pyOpenSci/python-package-guide/tutorials/intro.md

-A package is installable, which means that you can add the functionality within the package's code to any Python environment and import that functionality like you would import core Python packages such as NumPy or Matplotlib.
+A package is installable, which means that you can add the functionality within the package's code to any Python environment and import that functionality like you would import core scientific Python packages such as NumPy or Matplotlib.

 ```python